permamodel/Snow_BMI_Fortran/README.md

 **If you are using this code, PLEASE CITE:**

 > *Brown, R.D., B. Brasnett and D. Robinson.
 2003.
 Gridded North American monthly snow depth and snow water equivalent for GCM evaluation.
 Atmosphere-Ocean.
-41:1-14.* [Goto publication website] (https://www.tandfonline.com/doi/abs/10.3137/ao.410101)
+41:1-14.* (https://www.tandfonline.com/doi/abs/10.3137/ao.410101)

 The inputs [**Daily**] are